 Camden has an vast array of pubs, restaurants, theatres and clubs making it a magnet for night life too.
 Catch live music performances at iconic venues like The Roundhouse.
 You can get your fix of folk music and more at Cecil Sharp House, and the Jazz Café will satisfy any jazz lover.
-The Jewish Museum is a place to learn about faith, migration to Britain and Jewish history.

 Alongside the urban edginess of Camden, explore the picturesque Regent’s Canal.
 Nearby tourist attractions include the London Zoo and Primrose Hill, offering stunning green space and spectacular panoramic views of the city.

 Situated in East London, Shoreditch is a trendy, fashionable area full of young creatives and trendsetters.
 You will find it one of the most vibrant destinations in London, where young locals go to play!

 Shoreditch is an eclectic mix of hipster cocktail bars, traditional pubs, vibrant clubs and specialist shopping.
 It’s a neighbourhood with a thriving art scene, and you can lose yourself for a few hours exploring the street art in the area.

 With a range of budget-friendly options, Shoreditch’s accommodation options can be found in the midst of vibrant street art, niche shops and diverse ethnic restaurants.
 Experience the colourful nightlife, browse the vintage shops on Brick Lane, and check out the renowned Columbia Road Flower Market on Sundays.